Ryan-Irey/classes/docs/source/i523/2017/organization.rst

 good that you can do a project within one week before deadline, you will **certainly fail**.
 To avoid this and to introduce discipline, you will also be monitored on progress and we check your github for activities which will be part of the participation grade.

 Fun
 ^^^
-I hope you have fun and are able to integrate in the projects your own thoughts and interrests.
+I hope you have fun and are able to integrate in the projects your own thoughts and interests.

 Uniqueness
 ^^^^^^^^^^
 We will try to have every project or paper to be non overlapping with another topic, If there are overlaps we may ask you to modify your focus.